How to Deadlift

 If you deadlift without proper form, the movement can certainly be very dangerous.
 This is the main reason why a lifter should really perfect their form on this exercise before even attempting to increase the working weight.
 Another important tip is once the lifter is following a workout program, make sure to incorporate recovery days and deload weeks to avoid burnouts and injury.

-There are also different variations of the deadlift, with the two most common variations being the conventional deadlift and the Romanian Deadlift.
-The Romanian Deadlift, or RDL, puts a much larger emphasis on the hamstrings and glutes, almost isolating them, making it an optimal leg day exercise.
+There are also different types of deadlifts, with the two most common variations being the conventional deadlift and the Romanian Deadlift.
+The Romanian Deadlift, or RDL, puts a much larger emphasis on the hamstrings and glutes, almost isolating them, making it an optimal leg day exercise, especially if you are trying to build up the gluteus maximius.
+Now, you may have to use a bit lighter weight, but that is okay.

 Wrap Up